griddynamics/mpl/README.md

 Also you can override resources of the MPL library - but it's forever.
 You can't use MPL resource anymore if you will override it in the nested library.

+You can cover the nested library with tests as well as MPL library - please check the nested library example on wiki page.

 ## Release process

 Jenkins shared libraries is just a repositories connected to the Jenkins Master instance.
 So you can use any branch/tag from the MPL or nested lib repo.

-* tag:**release** - latest available release.
-If you want to be on track, please use this tag by default.
-* tag:**18.04** - released version of the library.
+* branch:**18.04** - released version of the library.
 Can be used to pin the version.
 * branch:**master** - most fresh functions (and bugs) are here.
 You can use it for testing purposes.
 * branch:**TICKET-1234** - feature branch, could be used for testing purposes.